1057234721/Game/README.md

 # Game
 Python Script to free hand on playing Onmyoji
+# Description
+Use opencv to detect the template pictures in the screen shot of the simulator, and then make some actions according to user's demand.
+Baidu OCR API is an auxiliary approach to help detect the numbers of some perticular loctions of the screen shot.
+In all, the goal is to free your hand on the tedious operations.
+Multithreading is supported, which means you can open as much players as your can and them run them in whatever team mode or solo mode in the same time.
 # Platform
 Windows 10 x86_64 (Only tested on this)
 # Software